soni801/writeups/about-me/content.md

 > recommend not reading the section regarding depression, or avoid the write-up altogether.

 But first a small introduction.
 I am Samuel, but go by 'Soni' online.
 I'm Norwegian and work within IT, as well as have interests within IT.
-I do programming and general server/IT operation and I love discussions, especially technical ones.
+I do programming, lighting and general server/IT operation, both professionally and in my free time.
+I love discussions, especially technical ones.
 However, I differ from the norm in that I care a lot about the quality about a conversation, even to the point of where I made a write-up explaining [what I think defines a healthy discussion](/healthy-discussion/).
 Unfortunately, the fact that I love discussions does create bad situations as I often find myself in arguments about trivial matters, something that annoys a lot of the people around me.
 Let me try to explain why this keeps happening:

 ### ADHD